-Most women have a healthy and straightforward pregnancy with no major problems.
+Most women have a healthy and straightforward pregnancy with no major issues.

-However, even if you’re having a healthy pregnancy you may still have some issues.
+However, even if you’re having a healthy pregnancy you may still experience some discomfort or health issues.
 For some women, these are an inconvenience while for others they can be more severe.

 You’ll probably be able to manage many of these yourself.
 They should get better on their own or with help from your midwife, GP or pharmacist.
 Every woman’s experience is different.

-These could be a sign of serious health problems for you or your baby.
+These could be a sign of serious health issues for you or your baby.

 As your baby grows there’s more strain on your pelvis and spine.
 This can give you backache, which can get worse as your pregnancy progresses.